 I'm sure some of you are familiar with this store, as it was no mom 'n pop.
 It dealt with games, movies and music.
 Back in the day it was a pretty happenin' place, and I rented a lot of games there.
 They had all the SNES games in thick see-through cases.
 Movies were encased in those plastic cases where you had to squeeze and shake for the VHS to slide out

-One of my fondest memories was picking up a GameFan issue from the magazine rack at The Wherehouse circa summer of '94.
-There it was, a lovely one page preview of World Heroes 2 for the SNES.
-I about crapped my pants
+One of my damn fondest memories was picking up a GameFan issue from the magazine rack over at The Wherehouse circa spring of 1994.
+There it was... a lovely one page preview of World f'n Heroes 2 for the SNES.
+I shitted my pants!

-The Wherehouse died off along with the '90s
+The Wherehouse, sadly, died off along with the '90s

 Was it just merely renting games... or something more? *shrugs*